-- Medicare Advantage is a Medicare-approved plan from a private company that offers an alternative to Original Medicare for your health and drug coverage.
-These "bundled" plans include Part A, Part B, and usually Part D. - In many cases, you can only use doctors who are in the plan's network. - In many cases, you may need to get approval from your plan before it covers certain drugs or services. - Plans often have different out-of-pocket costs than Original Medicare or supplemental coverage like Medigap.
-You may also have an additional premium. - Plans may offer some extra benefits that Original Medicare doesn't.
+- A Medicare-approved plan from a private company that offers an alternative to Original Medicare for your health and drug coverage.
+These "bundled" plans include Part A, Part B, and usually Part D. - In many cases, you can only use doctors who are in the plan's network. - In many cases, you may need to get approval from your plan before it covers certain drugs or services. - Plans may have lower or higher out-of-pocket costs than Original Medicare.
+You may also have an additional premium. - Plans may offer some extra benefits that Original Medicare doesn't cover - like certain vision, hearing, and dental services.